Nathan Brown

 Cereal Bingo Ad (2024)

 This video was created to promote an event that I helped run for Cal Poly Pomona's University Housing Services.
 The idea and concept for the event was created because our team cancelled the planned Welcome Week Spring 2024 programming, and we had to to come up with events utilizing existing resources available to the Event Lead Team.
-I had the idea for the video very shortly after coming up with the themeing for the event, and the video came together pretty much exactly as I envisoned it.
-I also did a quick photoshoot of some cereal for the print/Instagram/website poster for the event.
+I had the idea for the video very shortly after coming up with the theming for the event, and the video came together pretty much exactly as I envisioned it.
+I also did a quick photo shoot of some cereal for the print/Instagram/website poster for the event.

 Time Spent: 8 hours